tommysam/swift-ProtocolDelegate-lab-swift-intro-000/README.md

 **(2)** - Create outlets from the two UITextFields and an action for the UIButton to the `EmojiSelectionViewController.swift` file.

-**(3)** - Head back to the `ShoppingViewController.swift` file.
+**(3)** - Head back to the `ShoppingListViewController.swift` file.
 Near the top of this file, right below the `import UIKit` line of code, we will be creating a protocol.

 Create a protocol called `EmojiCreationDelegate`.
 In your implementation of this protocol should be one requirement.
 A function called `emojiGroupCreated` that takes in one argument called `emojiGroup` of type (`String`, `String`).